devConvert/candidate/README.md

 The following exercises were created to test basic knowledge in PHP/MYSQL/HTML/CSS/JS.
 Knowledge in either Windows or Linux operating systems is not required, but you should use sFTP to upload your files.

+By now you should have gotten your Virtual Machine IP, sFTP username and sFTP password for this test.

 At all times help is available and won't be held against you should you make use of it.
-Email for help is in your private details bundle.
+Just pass the question to your interviewers.

 1. Make sure you can sFTP into your virtual machine using FileZilla or any other FTP program you choose to use.
 	Make sure that when you navigate to {YOUR VM IP}/ping you get a PONG response.